JessicaAddah/JessicaAddah/README.md

 - 👋 Hi, I’m @JessicaAddah
 - 👀 I’m interested in the cardano blockchain and very passionate about the ecosystem.
-- 🌱 I’m currently learning web development with javascript and digital skills
+- 🌱 I’m currently learning web development with javascript
 - 💞️ I’m looking to collaborate on projects in the cardano ecosystem which aims to expand the growth of the cardano ecosystem.
 - 📫 you can reach me @addahjessica2@gmail.com
 - 😄 Pronouns:she/her